AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/ros/README.md

 # Run the following to verify that the installation worked
 rostopic list
+# It should print something like "ERROR: Unable to communicate with master!"
 ```

 ## Running Outside of Mirte

+It is also decently easy to run the code from your workstation and have it communicate with Mirte
+instead of running it on Mirte itself.

 - Get Mirte's IP
 - Set `ROS_MASTER_URI=http://<mirte's ip>:11311`